ibm-cloud-docs/vmwaresolutions/vmonic/faq-v2t-migration.md

 However, if you have overlapping IP addressing challenges, the note the following guidance:

-* You can reuse your existing instance management subnet, if it has IP addresses available and you have not used any IP addresses for your own use.
+* You can reuse your existing instance management subnet, if it has IP addresses available and you don't use any IP addresses for your own use.
 The new instance uses new IP addresses for the vCenter server, NSX-T managers, and Active Directory servers (if AD servers are running on the VMware VMs) from the instance management subnet.
 Reusing existing IP addresses is not possible for these components.
 * In addition, the NSX-T T0 gateways are provisioned with new IP addresses from the portable private and portable public subnets for customer workload edge.
 NSX-T T0 gateways do not support secondary IP addresses on their uplinks.
 * You can manually configure an existing subnet for the NSX-T T0 gateway uplinks, but only one subnet can be configured in T0.
 * If you are using secondary IP subnets on the uplinks, you need to redesign the topology.
 For example, you can order [new public static subnets](/docs/subnets?topic=subnets-about-subnets-and-ips#static-subnets) and route these subnets to NSX-T T0 HA VIP.
 These IP subnets and addresses can be used with NSX-T NAT rules, load balancing or on overlay attached VMs.